ewen-lbh/ideaseed/README.md

 - w
 - y

 Also with Google Keep, you can add tags to your card with `--tag` or `-t`.
 If your tag contains spaces, you must quote the option's argument.
-Of course you can add multiple tags by using the argument multiple times: `ideasprout -t web -t app a webapp to permanently solve all conflicts in the world` will add both tags `web` and `app`.
+Of course you can add multiple tags by using the argument multiple times: `ideaseed -t web -t app a webapp to permanently solve all conflicts in the world` will add both tags `web` and `app`.
 Same as with `--column`, non-existant tags will resolve to the closes ones by fuzzy matching, and you can also use `--create-tags` to create them, after being prompted.

 #### Relax.
 You don't need to remember those options

-You can also use `ideasprout -?` to prompt you some information:
+You can also use `ideaseed -?` to prompt you some information:

 - Where do you want to upload this idea? (github, google keep)
 - Which repo? (using REPO or OWNER/REPO) (autocompletes with repositories you contribute to)